Kris Bryant Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Mets pitching staff ranks 17th in the league.

-- The Mets' 4.62 team ERA ranks 23rd among all league pitching staffs.
+- The Mets have the 21st-ranked team ERA among all MLB pitching staffs (4.57).

-- Mets pitchers combine to allow 70 total home runs at a clip of 1.4 per game (fourth-most in the league).
+- The Mets surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Scherzer makes the start for the Mets, his eighth of the season.
-He is 3-2 with a 4.01 ERA and 31 strikeouts through 33 2/3 innings pitched.
+- Verlander (2-2) takes the mound for the Mets in his fifth start of the season.
+He's put together a 3.60 ERA in 25 2/3 innings pitched, with 20 strikeouts.

-- In his last appearance on Sunday, the righty threw six scoreless innings against the Cleveland Guardians while surrendering three hits.
+- In his most recent outing on Sunday against the Cleveland Guardians, the right-hander tossed eight innings, allowing one earned run while surrendering three hits.

-- In seven games this season, the 38-year-old has a 4.01 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .221 to opposing batters.
+- In four games this season, the 40-year-old has an ERA of 3.60, with 7.2 strikeouts per nine innings.
+Opponents are hitting .198 against him.

 © 2023 Data Skrive.
 All rights reserved.